 12. When you learn how to drive on the straight – practice turning on a large radius at a speed and slowly on the spot helping with the legs.

 13. The worst mistakes of the beginners are to turn the throttles along with pressing the brakes.
-Learn to cut throttle with TURNED OFF THE ENGINE and press the brake at the same time.
+Learn to cut throttle with engine braking and press the brake at the same time.

 14. The second worst mistake is turning.
 This is dangerous especially if you try to turn around in front of the oncoming car.
 Remember!
 Everything should be done smoothly.
 With the hard over throttles – you just cannot control the situation.
 Therefore always wait until the road is completely free and DO NOT HURRY.